Home

 What is Metacognition?

-Simply put, metacognition is thinking about your thinking.
+Metacognition is thinking about your own thinking.

-- what they already know
+- making explicit connections between what they already know and what they are currently learning.

 Information on this site has been adapted from learning strategies presented by the Louisiana State University Center for Academic Success, Catalyze Your Success at the University of Washington Department of Chemistry, and the book "Teach Students How to Learn" by Saundra Yancy McGuire, Stylus Publishing (2021).